RupiahChain/concepts/README.md

 ```

 We support multiple blockchains, multiple digital wallets, and multiple banks for fiat money payment methods.
 All our transactions are **instant & automatic**, and yes we are open 24 hours a day and 7 days a week.

+## Project & Defense Plans
+We believe this project will last a long time.
+As long as people value their privacy and cryptocurrencies are still in use.
+During that time the project will continue.

+**Roadmap**
+- [ ] 2022-12 - 2023-03 | Create Web Application & System
+- [ ] 2022-04 | Alpha Testing
+- [ ] 2022-05 | Beta Testing
+- [ ] 2022-06 | Release Version 1

+The time may not be right, backwards and forwards are influenced by many factors, especially third parties.

 ## Features
 We have many features.